 - Hold your finish for three seconds looking down your target line

-These tips will help intermediate golfers find a rhythm in their golf swing adding repetitive swing motions that will help with distance consistency.
+These tips will help intermediate golfers find a rhythm in their golf swing adding repetitive swing motions that will help with greaters distance and consistency.

 - Grab your 7 iron and set up to your shot